reasonml-old/reason-react/documentation.md

 * Embedded expressions should not be surrounded by curly braces, although complex expressions will need to be surrounded by parentheses.
  * E.g. `<button onClick=handleClick> buttonLabel </button>`

 * As JSX is just syntax sugar for plain Reason code, it's also typechecked.
-This is mostly awesome, but also means JSX elements requires their children to be elements, not `string`s or `null`s. rehydrate therefore provides some helper functions to wrap these as elements:
+This is mostly just awesome, but also means JSX elements requires their children to be proper elements, not `string`s or `null`s. rehydrate provides some helper functions to wrap these as elements:
  * `ReactRe.stringToElement` wraps a `string`
  * `ReactRe.arrayToElement` wrap an array of elements
  * `ReactRe.nullElement` pretends to be an element, but is actually just a placeholder for `null`